kubewarden/kubewarden-controller/docs/rfcs/rfc/0007-kubewarden-versioning.md

     **Note:** we don't change the `appVersion` attribute

-### A major security issue is found inside of Policy Server
+### A major security issue is found inside of Policy Server - case #1

 A major security issue is found inside of Policy server.
 Changes are done to both policy server and Kubewarden Controller.